 2021 Subaru Forester vs Nissan Rogue

-Both of these SUVs are capable family haulers, but one clearly does the job a bit better than the other.
-The 2021 Subaru Forester now comes with standard turn-swiveling headlights and automatic high beams but remains mostly unchanged from the 2020 line-up.
-All-wheel drive comes equipped on every single trim level, which is just par for the course with any Subaru vehicle.
-Whichever trim level you go for, you will get loaded up on a bounty of standard tech and safety features, giving the Forester quite a lot of value.
-With 8.7 inches of ground clearance and that AWD, the Forester can easily handle an off-roading adventure.
-On top of all of that, this SUV has a lot of cargo space for storing all of your camping items, groceries, golf backs, luggage, you-name-it.
+Both SUVs are capable family haulers, but one does the job better than the other.
+The 2021 Subaru Forester now features standard turn-swiveling headlights and automatic high beams but otherwise stays unchanged from its 2020 lineup.
+All-wheel drive is standard on every Subaru vehicle, providing added value.
+With 8.7 inches of ground clearance and AWD, the Forester can handle any off-road adventure you throw at it.
+Plus, this SUV has plenty of cargo space for storing camping supplies, groceries, golf bags, luggage - you name it!

-There are some pitfalls to the Forester, though they are nothing terribly off-putting.
-The engine is underpowered for a vehicle in this segment, making for poor acceleration when you need to get up to speed on the highway.
-Also, utility gets diminished by a modest max towing capacity of 1,500 pounds.
-Industry average hovers at around 3,500 pounds.
-Therefore, it can easily be said that other mid-size SUVs offer more utility.
+The Forester does have some shortcomings, though nothing that should deter potential buyers.
+Its engine is underpowered for a vehicle in this segment, leading to slow acceleration when required to accelerate on the highway.
+Furthermore, its modest max towing capacity of 1,500 pounds reduces utility; industry average hovers around 3,500 pounds.
+As such, other mid-size SUVs provide more versatility.

-All in all, you get a lot of features for the price.
-The Rogue has a comfortable ride quality and nice, cozy seats all around.
-The cargo area is massive and designed to be versatile with how you can store various sized items.
-The best part is that the advanced driver aids are very easy to figure out and work just as they are supposed to - no annoying, intrusive warnings!
+Overall, you get a lot of features for the price.
+The Rogue boasts an enjoyable ride quality and cozy seats all around.
+The cargo area is large enough to store various sized items.
+What's best?
+All advanced driver aids work as expected - no annoying warnings!

-First things first.
-Let us go over the different powertrains equipped on each vehicle.
-A good powertrain can elicit an amazing driving experience while a poor one can make the driving experience uninspiring.
+Let us start by reviewing the various powertrains used on each vehicle.
+A great powertrain can provide an exhilarating driving experience, while one with issues can make for a frustrating drive.

-The 2021 Subaru Forester's only downfall is its engine.
-This 2.5-L 4-cylinder engine has a power output of 182 hp and 176 lb-ft of torque, which is below par for this segment.
-This engine comes paired with a continuously variable automatic transmission (or CVT for short), which delivers power to all four wheels.
-Subaru does not give the Forester the option of having one of its turbocharged XT engines, so this is the only engine you can get.
+The 2021 Subaru Forester's only weakness is its engine.
+This 2.5-L 4-cylinder produces 182 hp and 176 lb-ft of torque, which are below par for this segment.
+Paired to a continuously variable automatic transmission (or CVT), power is then sent to all four wheels; unfortunately, Subaru does not offer one of their turbocharged XT engines as an option on this model; therefore, this is the only engine available.

-Now, the 2021 Nissan Rogue delivers something kind of similar.
-The Rogue is powered by a 2.5-L 4-cylinder engine that produces a power output of 181 hp and 181 lb-ft of torque.
-A CVT also comes with this vehicle, but front-wheel drive is standard.
-AWD is, however, optional on any of the Rogue's four trim levels.
+Now, the 2021 Nissan Rogue provides something close to this performance.
+Powered by a 2.5-L 4-cylinder engine that produces 181 hp and 181 lb-ft of torque, the Rogue also comes standard with a CVT transmission but front-wheel drive is standard; AWD can be had on any of its four trim levels as an option.

-That being said, let us take a look at what makes the 2021 Subaru Forester so darn drivable.
-While the engine is not optimized for a speedy performance (a 0-60 miles per hour acceleration time of 9.3 seconds is below industry average for this segment), the CVT does do a thorough job of delivering an equal and steady supply of power to all of the wheels.
-You will not feel any awkward, abrupt shifts from it, and since it is a CVT, it is oriented for better fuel efficiency than a traditional automatic transmission.
-Steering, handling, and braking are all above-average despite the Forester not being sport-oriented.
-The Forester remains planted while rounding through turns and gives a good amount of feedback through the steering wheel.
+Let us now take a closer look at what makes the 2021 Subaru Forester such an enjoyable drive.
+While its engine may not be designed for speedy acceleration (a 0-60 mile per hour acceleration time of 9.3 seconds is below industry average for this segment), its CVT transmission does an admirable job of providing power evenly to all wheels.
+You won't feel any abrupt shifts from it and since it is CVT, fuel efficiency is increased over traditional automatic transmissions.
+Steering, handling and braking performance are all above-average even though the Forester lacks sportiness; it remains stable while giving plenty of feedback through the steering wheel.

-8.7 inches of ground clearance make the Forester a capable off-roader.
-The X Mode drive setting enhances this with hill descent control and improved trail capability.
-The average crossover SUV does not give you such strong off-roading capabilities.
+8.7 inches of ground clearance make the Forester an impressive off-roader, while X Mode drive setting adds hill descent control and improved trail capability for added adventure.
+Your average crossover SUV doesn't offer such strong off-road capabilities.

-Ride comfort is paramount in the Forester regardless of what type of road surface you are driving along.
-The front seats have secure bolstering on the sides and seat bottoms that are padded for all-day comfort.
-Lumbar support is also exemplary, as is the comfort delivered by the well-tuned suspension.
-Road noise is minimal, but the vehicle's taller stature does invite in a minute amount of wind noise while cruising along on the highway.
+The Forester offers superior ride comfort no matter the road surface you're driving on.
+Its front seats feature secure bolstering on both sides and bottoms that are padded for all-day comfort.
+Lumbar support and suspension tuning also enhance comfort levels, while road noise is minimal; however, its taller stature does let in a slight amount of wind noise when traveling down the highway.

-The Forster's interior is designed to be user-friendly.
-The controls up front are laid out in a way that is easy to read and reach for the driver.
-The optional 8-inch touchscreen display provides crisp, clear graphics and is easy to maneuver with regard to its menus.
-The dual-screen display is simple to utilize, and the voice command system works well enough with the built-in navigation system.
-Of course, you can switch over to smartphone app integration via Apple CarPlay or Android Auto at your whim.
-The front and rear seats get multiple USB ports, so nobody will be left without the ability to charge their device.
+The Forster's interior has been designed for ease of use.
+All controls are situated conveniently up front, making them easy to read and reach for the driver.
+An 8-inch touchscreen display offers crisp graphics and is user-friendly in regards to menu navigation.
+A dual-screen display makes using voice command systems with built-in navigation easy; plus you can switch over to smartphone app integration via Apple CarPlay or Android Auto at any time.
+Plus both front and rear seats come equipped with multiple USB ports so nobody will go without charging their device!

-The Rogue nails it when it comes to comfort.
-Even the rear seats have a pleasant amount of lumbar support in the rear seats.
-Naturally, the front seats are plush with comfort and have an appropriate amount of bolstering.
-The suspension is tuned for comfort, even when the larger 19-inch wheels are equipped.
-The problem with the cabin itself is that a lot of wind and road noise make their way in the faster you go.
-The engine also makes a whining noise when put under moderate to heavy acceleration.
-At least tri-zone automatic climate control is available, which is a rarity for this segment.
+The Rogue excels when it comes to comfort.
+Even the rear seats offer ample lumbar support, while the front seats boast plush cushioning and ample bolstering.
+The suspension has been tuned for comfort even with larger 19-inch wheels attached.
+Unfortunately, cabin noise levels increase with speed as more wind and road noise enters from all directions; plus the engine makes an unpleasant whining noise under moderate to heavy acceleration.
+Thankfully, tri-zone automatic climate control is available - a rarity in this segment.

-The nearly 90-degree door openings make getting in and out of the cabin quite easy.
-The cabin feels cavernous, as if it is bigger than it really is.
-Given how tall and wide the windows are, you get a clear view around the vehicle... except for the rear, which is obstructed by thick roof pillars.
-Blind spot monitoring can aid with that issue though.
-Leg room is kind of tight in the rear, and the headrests tilt forward in a way that might be uncomfortable for some drivers.
+The almost 90-degree door openings make entering and exiting the cabin a breeze.
+It feels spacious inside, as if it's larger than it actually is due to tall and wide windows that offer an expansive view around the vehicle - except for the rear which is obscured by thick roof pillars; blind spot monitoring can help with that issue though.
+Legroom in back can be tight while headrests tilt forward slightly which might prove uncomfortable for some drivers.

-Technology is a highlight on the Rogue.
-Every trim save for the base come with four USB ports, and smartphone app integration is standard across the board.
-Wireless smartphone app integration is available on the Platinum trim level.
-The touchscreen system is clear and easy to use, but the voice controls are clunky and struggle to respond to natural speech patterns.
+Technology is a standout feature on the Rogue.
+All trim levels except for the base come with four USB ports and smartphone app integration is standard across the board; wireless smartphone app integration is only available on Platinum level models.
+While touchscreen system is clear and user friendly, voice controls feel clunky and struggle to respond naturally to natural speech patterns.